 I'm sharing my story because I believe it's time.
 Time for more people both at a local and global scale to hear our stories, time for action on non-communicable diseases especially in developing countries, time for people to see the faces behind the statistics, time to use our voices as our power, time for our stories to contribute in a meaningful way to change perspectives on NCDs and to influence meaningful action towards beating NCDs.
 I share my story because I believe it's time.

 Misunderstood, misdiagnosed, mistaken

-Back at school, one teacher noted that when he was dictating notes or writing on the blackboard, I would strain my eyes to write the notes.
+Back at school, one teacher noted that when he was dictating notes or writing on the blackboard, I would strain write the notes.
 The teacher called my mother and reported the incident and my mother also noted this when I was doing my assignments at home.
-This straining led to an eye check at the optician, which showed that nothing was wrong with my eyesight.
+This straining, led to an eye check at the optician that showed that nothing was wrong with my eyesight.
 So, it was assumed I was ok until at 23 when my short-sightedness was diagnosed.

-All these scenarios reflect how in a period of two short years, I discovered that I was overweight, and had developed gastrointestinal reflux disorder as well as visual challenges (myopia).
-During this time, my family, the community around me and my friends had limited knowledge of what these conditions were, and of what to do for these diseases.
+All these scenarios reflect how in a period of two short years, I discovered that I was overweight, had developed gastrointestinal reflux disorder and visual challenges (myopia).
+During this time, my family, the community around me and friends had limited knowledge of what these conditions were, and on what to do for these diseases.
 This meant that my conditions were misunderstood, I was misdiagnosed, and my friends, family and community had mistaken the myths and misconceptions of these conditions as facts.
-And whilst this made me confused and isolated, in my later years I made it my life’s work to educate communities and families like my own on what chronic conditions are, to ensure that no child has to ever undergo what I went through.
+And whilst this made me confused and isolated, in my latter years, I made it my life’s work to educate communities and families like my own on what chronic conditions are to ensure that no child has to ever undergo what I went through.

 9 June 2021